Dunlag/Dunlag/README.md

 🌱 Right now, I'm focusing on learning both frontend and backend development.
 I'm diving into technologies like Node.js, Docker, PHP, and JavaScript to build full-stack applications.

-📚 I'm always open to learning new things and sharing knowledge with others.

-💬 If you have an interesting project or idea, feel free to reach out!

 ----

 👋 Hola, soy Fernando, un desarrollador apasionado con un enfoque en el desarrollo full-stack.
 Trabajo con tecnologías como Node.js, Express, Docker, TailwindCSS y bases de datos.